MicrosoftDocs/cpp-docs/docs/c-language/escape-sequences.md

 **END Microsoft Specific**

 Escape sequences allow you to send nongraphic control characters to a display device.
 For example, the ESC character (**\033**) is often used as the first character of a control command for a terminal or printer.
 Some escape sequences are device-specific.
-For instance, the vertical-tab and formfeed escape sequences (**\v** and **\f**) do not affect screen output, but they do perform appropriate printer operations.
+For instance, the vertical tab and form feed escape sequences (**\v** and **\f**) do not affect screen output, but they do perform appropriate printer operations.

 You can also use the backslash (**\\**) as a continuation character.
 When a newline character (equivalent to pressing the RETURN key) immediately follows the backslash, the compiler ignores the backslash and the newline character and treats the next line as part of the previous line.
 This is useful primarily for preprocessor definitions longer than a single line.
 For example: